Overseas Student Health Cover

 Benefits are also paid for ambulance services but only limited benefits for pharmaceuticals apply, limited to $50 per pharmaceutical item to a maximum of $300 a year for single membership ($600 for a family membership).
 You may face significant out of pocket costs if you need treatment with pharmaceuticals, particularly oncology (cancer) treatment which can costs tens of thousands of dollars.

 OSHC does not pay for general treatment (ancillary, or extras cover) such as dental, optical or physiotherapy.
-If you require cover for these treatments, you may take Extra OSHC provided by an OSHC provider or general treatment cover with any Australian private health insurer.
+If you require cover for these treatments, you may take Extras OSHC provided by an OSHC provider or general treatment cover with any Australian private health insurer.
 You can also choose to supplement OSHC with other insurance such as international travel insurance.

 Where can I purchase OSHC?